Internationally-renowned clinical hypnotherapist Sheila Granger reached the national finals of the Federation of Small Businesses Awards 2018.

-Sheila, who runs an international hypnotherapy training business from her Anlaby home, said she’s ‘overwhelmed and delighted’ to have achieved this all-important recognition for the clinical hypnotherapy profession.
+Although she didn’t win the ultimate accolade Sheila, who runs an international hypnotherapy training business from her Anlaby home, said she was ‘overwhelmed and delighted’ to have achieved this all-important recognition for the clinical hypnotherapy profession.

 “Clinical hypnotherapy is an incredibly powerful discipline which has the ability to literally change people’s lives for the better, but it is often overlooked or dismissed as a form of hocus pocus, simply because people don’t really understand it,” said Sheila.